amymok/cityvoice/README.md

     $ heroku addons:add scheduler:standard

+Set the survey name, the Mapbox id and the secret token:

+    $ heroku config:set MAPBOX_MAP_ID=xxxxxxxx.xxxxx
+    $ heroku config:set SECRET_TOKEN=`rake secret`

 Next, push the code to Heroku:

     $ git push heroku master

+Migrate the database:

+    $ heroku run rake db:migrate

 Load some example data:

     $ heroku run rake import:locations
     $ heroku run rake import:questions

-Set the survey name, the Mapbox id and the secret token:

-    $ heroku config:set MAPBOX_MAP_ID=xxxxxxxx.xxxxx
-    $ heroku config:set SECRET_TOKEN=`rake secret`

 #### Twilio

-CityVoice uses the awesome [Twilio](www.twilio.com) telephony API.
+Talk to SA City Council uses the awesome [Twilio](www.twilio.com) telephony API.
 To hook up your app to Twilio, go to their site, create an account, and buy a phone number.
 To configure your number on Twilio's site, go to 'Numbers' -> 'Twilio Numbers' and click on the phone number you want to hook up.

 On this page, look at the the 'Voice' section, go to the 'Request URL' box, and put in your deployed application's URL followed by `/calls` (for example: `http://my-cityvoice-app-on-heroku.herokuapp.com/calls`)